manoja-HA/nexus-banking-platform/banking_api/README.md

 This API serves as the backend for a banking system, enabling account management, money transfers, and transaction history tracking.
 It's designed with a hexagonal architecture, focusing on separation of concerns, maintainability, and production readiness.

-## Development Decisions and Trade-offs

-Given the 4-hour time constraint, the following decisions were made:

-1. **Focused on Core Functionality** - Prioritized implementing the core banking operations correctly
-2. **Used FastAPI** - Selected for its automatic documentation, performance, and type safety
-3. **SQLAlchemy ORM** - Used for database abstraction with strong typing support
-4. **Idempotency Keys** - Implemented to ensure safe retries for financial transactions
-5. **Limited API Error Responses** - Simplified error handling for the prototype

 ## Features

 - **Account Management**
   - Open new bank accounts with an initial deposit
   - Check account balances
   - Associate multiple accounts with a single customer

 - **Money Transfers**
   - Transfer funds between accounts (including across different customers)